 School staff may become aware of warning signs which indicate a student is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with the Pathway Leader or SENCo.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with the Assistant Head responsible for the Key Stage or SENCo.